 CRIMINAL JUSTICE POLICY PRACTICUM

-The Criminal Justice Policy Practicum (“CJPP”) provides students at the SMU Dedman School of Law with a unique experiential learning opportunity in criminal justice research and policy.
-Each semester, students work with a Deason Center data set to practice interdisciplinary policy research.
-Students design, investigate, and publish a data-driven report derived from the Deason Center data set.
+Through the Criminal Justice Policy Practicum (“CJPP”), students had a unique experiential learning opportunity in criminal justice research and policy at the SMU Dedman School of Law.
+Students worked with a Deason Center data set to practice interdisciplinary policy research.
+They designed, investigated, and published a data-driven report derived from the Deason Center data set.

 For the Spring of 2020, the CJPP project studied attorney versus lay judges, gun arrests, and suicides in jail.
 Combining publicly available data with the Deason Center data set, students designed data-driven research studies, uncovered new insights into how the criminal justice system operates, and wrote reports on their findings.
 Two of the three papers were selected by the Vera Institute of Justice for presentation at their symposium on incarceration.